-Trying to keep our children happy and occupied at home is a challenge all parents are facing right now.
-Teia Education has carefully curated products to engage children, promote creative play and complement homeschooling so I have put together ideas and activities using some of these products to help make this time easier and more enjoyable for everyone.
+Trying to keep our children happy and occupied at home is a challenge all parents are facing right now due to school closure worldwide – Teia Education & Play has carefully curated products to engage children, promote creative play and complement homeschooling so I have put together ideas and activities using some of these products to help make this time easier and more enjoyable for everyone.

 Build the basics of understanding fractions right from the start with the Toys for Life’s 1-10 set.
 Children discover and combine the different number representations such as stars and parts of a circle.
 The circles take on the effect of rainbow colour-wheels as the fractions get smaller, making them more and more visually appealing as they get harder!

 Educo’s tactile geometrical shapes set brings learning to life as children can feel and hold the shapes as they match them to the contour cards.

 Teia Education & Play has a whole range of homeschooling supplies to help bring the fun back to learning from toddlers right up to 12 years.

 Puzzles are a great way to create a fun learning opportunity for children.
 Educo has created lots of great puzzles that cleverly combine critical thinking and problem solving through play, as well as special maths puzzles.

 Well-designed problem-solving games and puzzles can also keep children’s attention for longer.
 SINA Spielzeug’s parcuro game helps children practice patience, dexterity and perseverance as they balance the steel balls through the maze.
 Educo’s coding animals game is great because it engages children in learning the basics of coding without the use of technology and in a really fun way!
 Point the animals’ noses in the right direction and send them along the interconnecting roads, avoiding the obstacles!